3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_deep_learning.rst

 (as illustrated in the figure above), there is a set of downsampling stages followed by a set of upsampling stages.

-At a given depth :math:`d`, there is a non downsampled structrue space
-:math:`\pmb{X_{d-1}} \in \mathbb{R}^{R_{d-1} \times 3}` and its corresponding
-:math:`\pmb{X_{d}} \in \mathbb{R}^{R_d \times 3}` downsampled version.
+At a given depth :math:`d`, there is a non downsampled structure space :math:`\pmb{X_{d-1}} \in \mathbb{R}^{R_{d-1} \times 3}` and its corresponding :math:`\pmb{X_{d}} \in \mathbb{R}^{R_d \times 3}` downsampled version.
 The neighborhood :math:`\mathcal{N}_d^D` can be represented with an indexing